git/git.github.io/rev_news/drafts/edition-89.md

   maintainership to me, I also had a "competitive" manner in a bad way.
 There were plenty of problems to be solved, and it felt as if people competed to be the first to offer a solution to each of them.
-  When I had an idea to solve a problem that others are also interested to see solved, sometimes it felt like I had to "beat" them, which meant that I had to send out patches that weren't well reasoned and well explained enough.
-Luckily, being maintainer means I do not have to compete the others.
+  When I had an idea to solve a problem that others were also interested to see solved, sometimes it felt like I had to "beat" them, which meant that I had to send out patches that weren't well reasoned and well explained enough.
+Luckily, being maintainer means I do not have to compete with the others.
 Instead I can set the pace of the project.
 After having lived in such a "competitive" way for a few months and saw its downside, I learned to give contributors time to think things through and wait long enough for counter-proposals.